imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.2: All books

-Implement query allBooks, which returns the details of all books.
+Implement query `allBooks`, which returns the details of all books.

 In the end, the user should be able to do the following query: